 Within thirty (30) days, behavior analysts must report the following to the BACB:

-Send pertinent information to the BACB via the form on our Contact Us page or mail to the attention of the BACB Legal Department.
+Send pertinent information to the BACB via the Submit Legal Documents form.

 Change contact information in your Gateway account.